A combinatorial approach to the structure of locally inverse semigroups: Introduction

 In this paper we introduce a notion of presentation for locally inverse semigroups.
 The goal is to develop a graph structure to describe the elements of a locally inverse semigroup given by a locally inverse semigroup presentation.
 A byproduct of the theory developed here is the introduction of graphical methods to address general locally inverse semigroups.

-A \emph{locally inverse semigroup} is a regular semigroup $S$ where every local submonoid, that is, the submonoids of the form $eSe$ with $e\in E(S)$, are inverse semigroups.
+A \emph{locally inverse semigroup} is a regular semigroup $S$ where every local submonoid, that is, a submonoid of the form $eSe$ with $e\in E(S)$, is an inverse semigroup.
 The class $\bf LI$ of all locally inverse semigroups is an \emph{e-variety} of regular semigroups, a class of regular semigroups closed for homomorphic images, direct products and regular subsemigroups \cite{ha1,ks1}, with bifree objects on every set $X$ (see \cite{yeh} for the definition and existence of bifree objects in $\bf LI$ on every set $X$).

 The structure of the bifree locally inverse semigroup $\bfli(X)$ on a set $X$ has been studied in \cite{auinger94,auinger95,billhardt,ol17}.
 In \cite{ol17}, we gave a graph description for the elements of $\bfli(X)$ that can be viewed as the analogue for $\bfli(X)$ of the Munn tree representation for the elements of $\fim(X)$.
 In the present paper, we adapt those graphs so that we can describe the elements of a locally inverse semigroup given by a locally inverse semigroup presentation.
 The work done here generalizes \cite{ol17} in a similar manner as Stephen's work \cite{stephen90} generalizes Munn's approach to the free inverse monoid.